DavidOpDeBeeck/node-cdc/README.md

 #### Contract artifact

 A contract artifact is an archive file (zip, jar, ...) that contains WireMock json mappings generated from contracts.
 If the artifact contains the contract mappings for multiple consumers then it needs to seperate these in different directories using the consumer name as the identifier.
-This identifier can then be used as the value of the `consumerName` option when creating a `StubRunner`.
+This identifier can then be used as the value of the `consumerName` option when creating a StubRunner.

 #### Artifact reference